 MeltDose Drug Delivery Technology

-MeltDose drug delivery technology is used to enhance the oral bioavailability and control the release of a drug, especially low water-soluble or -insoluble drugs.
-The goal of this technology is to improve efficacy and/or reduce side effects.
+MeltDose drug delivery technology is used to enhance the oral bioavailability and control the release of a drug, especially low water-soluble or water-insoluble drugs.

 MeltDose technology achieves particle-size reduction by heating the active drug to create a “melt” solution.